MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/concepts/how-to-work-with-large-datasets.md

   - tool=devproxy
 ---

-# How to work with large datasets?
+# How to work with large datasets

 When working with APIs that expose large data sets, use techniques such as pagination, filtering, sorting, and caching to optimize API requests for performance.